Andrew Sacks: Ashland Oil

 Sacks was counsel in a case in which Ashland Oil paid $14 million to settle more than 5,000 third-party claims as well as damages, expenses, and cost of the settlement.
 The settlement included $11 million for cleanup, $5.25 million in legal and administrative fees to handle class-action suits, and $2.25 million in criminal fines paid for violations of the Federal Clean Water Act.

-Personal life

-Sacks has four children and three grandchildren and was a member of the board of directors of the Philadelphia Tri-State Chapter of the Lupus Foundation of America.

-Andrew married socialite Brooke Dillon on October 29, 2016.

-In November 2022, Andrew published his book of 50 years of photography titled “Life’s Portfolio” and dedicated it to his sister Amy Sacks who passed away from Lupus at 39.
-50% of the proceeds from the sales of the book or pictures is being donated to the Lupus Foundation of America, Philadelphia Tri-State Chapter.